 Giovanni da Verrazano was the first European to spot the current location of Wilmington during the early 16th century.
 The city before European settlement was inhabited by multiple indigenous tribes for thousands of years.
 However, the area wasn’t settled by the Europeans until the 1720s.
 An area along the Cape Fear River was originally named New Carthage.
 The name was later changed to New Liverpool, before becoming known as New Town or Newton.
 It was in 1739 or 1740 when the city took on the name of Wilmington.

 People from other regions in North Carolina, as well as Virginia and South Carolina settled in Wilmington.
 The majority of the settlers came from the British Isles, the West Indies, and British colonies.
 Indentured servants made up quite a bit of the early population.
 As the demand for labor increased in the region, slaves were brought from Africa, making up about 62% of the region’s total population in 1767.

 In its earliest years, the economy was fueled by naval stores and the lumber industry.
-It was also an important major port.
+It was also an essential major port.
 With the arrival of the 1800s came the need for railroad transportation.
 Plans were created to build a railroad from Raleigh to Wilmington, but plans fell through when there wasn’t enough money raised for the project.
 The terminus was then changed to Weldon.
-Later in the century, the Wilmington Gas Light Company was established and gas-powered street lights were installed.
-Soon thereafter, a new City Hall was built.
+Later in the century, the Wilmington Gas Light Company was established, and gas-powered street lights were installed.
+Soon after that, a new City Hall was built.
 The city over the next few years also opened its first public school and an opera house.